mutexdev/yaak/plugins/auth-aws/README.md

 ## Overview

-This plugin provides AWS Signature authentication for API requests in Yaak.
+This plugin provides AWS Signature authentication for API requests in APIDoctor.
 SigV4 is used by nearly all AWS APIs to verify the authenticity and integrity of requests using cryptographic signatures.